connervieira/Assassin/README.md

 ### ALPR Defense

 Assassin comes bundled database to detect nearby ALPR cameras, and alert the user before crossing the threshold.
+Assassin will determine the distance and direction to nearby ALPR cameras in real-time.

 ### Autonomous Threat Defense